jamiegist/meme-generator/README.md

 <h2>Troubleshooting</h2>
 Server error?
 - Try deleting browser cookies.

-- Try flushing sockets (chrome://net-internals/#sockets)
+- Still not working?
+Try flushing sockets (chrome://net-internals/#sockets)

 <h2>How to run the app</h2>
 - Navigate to the directory where the file is stored.
 Make sure to accesss the folder that has the meme_flask.py file in it.